 If spring groundwater dampness has become a recurring problem or you have purchased a home that has white or grayish water level marks in the basement, you need a dehumidifier on hand to remove the extra moisture should these events occur.

 It would also be a good idea to investigate why your basement is prone to water, which may be from inadequate weeping tiles around the home, concrete that may need to be re-parsed and sealed, or it may simply be because the house was built on a historical river bed or low plain.Continue to 5 of 5 below.

 05 of 05

-Buying a Home?
-Inpect for Mold, Water Stain Marks
+Inpect for Mold, Water Stain Marks When Buying a Home

-Whether you're buying a home or RV, you should always look for signs of excess moisture problems, which may require corrective action and can also become an annoyance and health concern, if it proves to be a recurring issue.
-Tell-tale signs that a home has had water problems are mold or mildew in corners of walls, bathroom ceiling/walls and water level marks in the basement.
+Whether you are buying a home or RV, you should always look for signs of excess moisture problems, which may require corrective action and can also become an annoyance and health concern if it proves to be a recurring issue.
+Tell-tale signs that a home has had water problems are mold or mildew in corners of walls or ceilings in any rooms, including the bathroom, and water level marks in the basement.

 If you do encounter noticeable water problems, be sure to ask why and if remedial action was undertaken.
 You may want to bring in an expert to confirm or allay your fears and give you an estimate of possible costs to remedy the situation.